 The Modern Age is the era in which Running the Asylum became overt, as creative teams often went to great lengths to restore the elements of their own favorite childhood comics — frequently to the point of completely discarding the contributions of the ''last'' creative team.
 With an unusually high rate of turnover in the 2000s, this would occasionally result in a character experiencing several All New Directions in the space of two or three years.

 Both Dark Age and Modern Age influences can be seen in recent superhero movies.
-If The Dark Knight Saga is comprised of Dark Age movies, then the Marvel Cinematic Universe movies can be considered Modern Age movies.
+If The Dark Knight Trilogy is comprised of Dark Age movies, then the Marvel Cinematic Universe movies can be considered Modern Age movies.

 Another feature of the era is while the decline of the comic book as a regularly published periodical is real, the rise of the graphic novel as respectable reading material in mainstream North American culture has been dramatic.
 For instance, public libraries, which for generations had largely treated comic books like a hospital does with medical waste, have embraced the format in their acquisitions.